 When you spread bet, you choose whether the price of a product or financial instrument (such as a share, stock index, currency pair or commodity) is likely to go up or down, and decide how much to bet.
 The amount you wish to bet per point of movement in price is your stake.

-For example, if the product's price moves in your favour, your profit is calculated by multiplying your original stake size by the number of points the instrument has moved.
+For example, if you are spread betting forex and the currency pair's price moves in your favour, your profit is calculated by multiplying your original stake size by the number of points the instrument has moved.
 If it goes against you, your loss will be calculated in the same way.
 Remember, losses can exceed deposits.

-When trading CFDs, you buy or sell a number of units or a specific amount of CFDs in an instrument, similar to the way you would when trading physical instruments.
+When trading contracts for difference, you buy or sell a number of units or a specific amount of CFDs in an instrument, similar to the way you would when trading physical instruments.
 With CFD trading however, you don't own the underlying asset and have the ability to trade on margin.
 This allows you to take a position with a notional value of much more than the amount of money you are required to deposit.**

 *Tax treatment depends on your individual circumstances.
 Tax law can change or may differ in a jurisdiction other than the UK.

 **Remember, when trading on margin the amount you will be required to deposit reflects a percentage of the full value of the position.
 This means that your losses will be amplified and you could lose all of your capital.
 Trading using margin is not necessarily for everyone and you should ensure you understand the risks of spread betting and CFDs.
 If necessary, seek independent professional advice before placing any trades.